Safe and Cool Summer Activities for Preschoolers

 Space sensory bin

 Mark the anniversary of the first moon landing (July 20, 1969) with a fascinating space sensory bin.
-It’s easy to make and enhances children’s tactile senses, fine motor skills, and vocabulary.
-Use black beans or water beads for your filler, then add small space items like planets, rocks, astronauts, space shuttles, and rockets.
-Consider pairing this space sensory bin with a space book for an engaging activity.
-Some exciting options include:
+Use black beans or water beads for your filler, then add small space items like planets, rocks, astronauts, and rockets.
+This activity enhances tactile senses, fine motor skills, and science vocabulary.
+Consider pairing it with one of these books:

-As summer ends and fall approaches, keep your preschoolers engaged and learning with activities that incorporate seasonal themes.
+As summer ends and fall approaches, keep your preschoolers engaged with activities that support a smooth transition into the new school year.

 Aerial view of preschool children making a butterfly art project.Source